Ukyo Sasahara: European racing career

 In 2016, initially Sasahara did not have a full time seat.
-He competed for 2 rounds at Spa-Francorchamps & Imola with Threebond T-Sport.
+He competed for two rounds at Spa-Francorchamps & Imola with Threebond T-Sport.

 Japanese F4 and Japanese F3

-Sasahara returns to Japan, where he competed in F4 Japanese Championship in 2017 with Honda backing.
+Sasahara returned to Japan, where he competed in F4 Japanese Championship in 2017 with Honda backing.
 He competed with Honda Formula Dream Project, alongside Yuki Tsunoda & Toshiki Oyu as his teammates.
-He managed to get runners up place beating his teammates, but lose out to the eventual champion Ritomo Miyata.
+He managed to get runners up place beating his teammates, but lost out to the eventual champion Ritomo Miyata.
 Sasahara made his step up to the Japanese Formula 3 Championship with ThreeBond Racing.
 He only managed to claim third in the championship standings, with couple of podiums to his name.
-He lose out to the TOM'S pairing of Sho Tsuboi who is the champion, and the runners up Ritomo Miyata.
+He lost out to the TOM'S pairing of Sho Tsuboi who was the champion, and the runners up Ritomo Miyata.

 F3 Asia and Porsche Carera Cup Japan

-Unfortunately for Sasahara, he dropped by Honda for the 2019 season with no drive in Japanese F3 or even Super GT.
-With that Sasahara competed in Porsche Carrera Cup Japan.
-He competed as well in F3 Asian Championship with Hitech Grand Prix that season.
+Unfortunately for Sasahara, he was dropped by Honda for the 2019 season with no drive in Japanese F3 or even Super GT.
+With that, Sasahara competed in Porsche Carrera Cup Japan.
+He also competed in the F3 Asian Championship with Hitech Grand Prix that season.
 Sasahara eventually won both of the series.
-He makes a return in the 2019–20 F3 Asian Championship as a guest with the same team.
+He made a return in the 2019–20 F3 Asian Championship as a guest with the same team.